cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ##### `wishlist_tests.py`
-This files uses the mock wishlist front end UI to test wishlist-related functions.
+This file uses the mock wishlist front end UI to test wishlist-related functions.

 **Test cases**
 - Add product to the wishlist